marvin1099/xbindkeys-german-keyboard/README.md

 ### **Step 2: Download the Configuration File**

 #### **Automatic Download**
-To automatically download the configuration file:
+To automatically download the configuration file run in the terminal:
 ```bash
 curl -o ~/.xbindkeysrc 'https://codeberg.org/marvin1099/xbindkeys-german-keyboard/raw/branch/main/.xbindkeysrc'
 ```

+Alternatively use the manual download

 #### **Manual Download**
 1. Visit the repository: